Maria Castillo

 The Finance Code also establishes licensing requirements, requiring lenders to meet financial responsibility standards, maintain adequate records, and submit to periodic examinations by the OCCC.
 Operating without a license is a criminal offense in Texas, providing consumers with a clear way to identify legitimate lenders.

-Origination fees: Many Texas lenders charge origination fees ranging from 1 to 8 percent of the loan amount.
-These fees are typically deducted from the loan proceeds, meaning you receive less than the total amount borrowed.
-Texas law requires clear disclosure of origination fees, and for regulated lenders, these fees count toward the rate ceilings.
+Origination fees: A lot of Texas lenders charge origination fees between 1 and 8 percent of the loan amount.
+These are usually taken out of the money you borrow, so you don’t get the full amount.
+Texas law requires lenders to clearly explain these fees, and for regulated lenders, they're included in the rate limits.

-Homestead protection is the cornerstone of Texas consumer law.
-Your primary residence is constitutionally protected from most creditors, including personal loan lenders.
-If you default on an unsecured personal loan, the lender cannot force the sale of your home to satisfy the debt.
-This protection applies regardless of your home's value and has no dollar limit — a feature that sets Texas apart from states with capped homestead exemptions.
+Homestead protection is a key part of Texas law for consumers.
+Your main home is protected by the state constitution from most creditors, including personal loan companies.
+If you don’t pay back an unsecured personal loan, the lender can't force you to sell your house to cover the debt.
+This applies no matter how much your home is worth and doesn't have a limit—something that makes Texas different from states with lower homestead exemptions.

-Wage garnishment restrictions in Texas are among the strongest in the nation.
-Texas law generally prohibits creditors from garnishing your wages to collect consumer debts like personal loans.
-Exceptions exist for child support, student loans, taxes, and court-ordered restitution, but private lenders cannot take money directly from your paycheck.
-This protection provides a safety net that many borrowers in other states do not have.
+Wage garnishment restrictions in Texas are among the toughest in the country.
+Generally, Texas law prevents creditors from taking money out of your paycheck to pay off debts like personal loans.
+There are exceptions for things like child support, student loans, taxes, and court orders, but private lenders can’t directly take funds from your earnings.
+This is a valuable safety net that many borrowers in other states don't have.

-Vehicle protection under Texas law allows you to keep one vehicle per licensed household member exempt from seizure by creditors, regardless of value.
-This means your car or truck is generally safe from personal loan creditors.
+Vehicle protection under Texas law lets you keep one vehicle per licensed driver in the household safe from creditors, regardless of its value.
+So, your car or truck is usually protected from personal loan lenders.

-Personal property exemptions protect up to $50,000 in personal property for individuals ($100,000 for families) from creditor claims.
-This covers furniture, clothing, tools of your trade, athletic equipment, and other personal items.
+Personal property exemptions shield up to $50,000 worth of possessions for individuals ($100,000 for families) from creditor claims.
+This includes things like furniture, clothes, work tools, sports gear, and other belongings.

-Statute of limitations on consumer debt in Texas is four years.
-After four years without a payment or written acknowledgment of the debt, creditors lose the legal right to sue for collection.
-However, the debt can still appear on your credit report for up to seven years and creditors may still attempt voluntary collection.
+The statute of limitations on consumer debt in Texas is four years.
+After four years without a payment or written confirmation of the debt, creditors no longer have the legal right to sue you for it.
+However, the debt can remain on your credit report for up to seven years, and creditors might still try to collect it voluntarily.

-These protections do not mean you should take on debt irresponsibly.
-Defaulting on a personal loan still damages your credit score, triggers collection efforts, and creates significant stress.
-But knowing your rights provides peace of mind and negotiating leverage if financial difficulties arise.
+These protections don’t mean you should borrow money carelessly.
+Missing payments on a personal loan will still hurt your credit score, lead to collection attempts, and cause worry.
+But understanding your rights gives you peace of mind and can help when facing financial problems.

 If a lender has violated your rights, charged unauthorized fees, or engaged in deceptive practices, you have several avenues for seeking resolution in Texas.